 - 11 car manufacturers still produce cars in the UK

 When you buy a car what’s the first thing you think about?
 Is it the mileage, the car safety rating, the extras, the colour?
-Or do you think about where the car was made and how it’s going to get to your front door?
+Or do you think about where the car was made and how long it’s going to be before it gets to your front door?

-In the UK in 2017 we built 1.67 million cars and a considerable number of those will have been exported to EU and non-EU markets for sale.
-In that same 12 months over 2.5 million new cars were driven out of dealerships and onto UK roads.
+In the UK in 2019 we built 1.52 million cars and a considerable number of those will have been exported to EU and non-EU markets for sale.
+In that same 12 months 2.31 million new cars were driven out of dealerships and onto UK roads.
 A minority of these cars will have been manufactured in British car plants, the rest will have been imported on huge container ships from around the globe.

 In 2017 Dyson announced that they have started the move into the world of electric cars with the first ones due to be driven off the lot in 2021.
 The British company, well known for their high quality and expensive vacuum cleaners and hairdryers, has been researching and developing the Dyson EV in Hullavington, Wiltshire.

-However, last month Dyson announced that these innovative electric vehicles would be manufactured at a brand new plant in Singapore rather than their UK homeland.
-The decision was made as Dyson believe the EV market to be bigger in Asia, so they would like to be closer to the larger customer base.
+In October 2018, Dyson announced that they had determined these innovative electric vehicles would be manufactured at a brand new plant in Singapore rather than their UK homeland.
+The decision was made as Dyson believed the EV market to be bigger in Asia, so to their minds it made sense to be closer to this large customer base.

 Though Dyson cancelled their electric vehicle project in October 2019, saying that the £2.5bn project was not “commercially viable”, the British company is not alone in choosing to build their cars outside the UK.
-Though the export value of cars and car components from the UK in 2017 reached £41 billion, the import value was a much larger market, valued at over £57 billion.
+Though the export value of cars and car components from the UK in 2018 reached £44.4 billion, the import value was a much larger market, valued at over £57 billion.
 On average, 80% of vehicles produced in the UK are intended for export.